-If the campus activates its Emergency Notification System in response to a situation that poses an immediate threat beyond the campus community, the Public Information Officer will notify the larger community about the situation and steps the campus has taken to address the emergency.
-Primarily, OIA or news and media relations are responsible for crisis communications and for updating notices on Facebook, Twitter, and other social networking platforms and for maintaining communications with news outlets, distribution of releases, and scheduling of press press conferences.
+If the emergency notification system is activated in response to a situation that poses an immediate threat beyond the campus community, campus leadership may notify the larger community about the situation and steps the campus has taken to address the emergency.
+Generally, University Communications and Marketing is responsible for crisis communications, which includes updating notices on social media, maintaining communications with news outlets, distributing press releases, and scheduling press conferences.